-vii.
+XI.
 Sanctions

-If the Responding Party is found responsible for a violation of the Policy, the Title IX Coordinator or Deputy will provide the Investigator(s) with the Parties' Impact Statements and a copy of the Responding Party's disciplinary history, which may be considered by the Investigator(s) in determining a sanction(s).
-Disciplinary records related to instances where the Responding Party has previously been found responsible for Sexual Misconduct are presumed to be relevant by the Investigator(s) to the assignment of a sanction.
+If the respondent is found responsible for a violation of the Policy, the Title IX Coordinator or Deputy will provide the Hearing Officer(s) with a copy of the respondent's disciplinary history, which may be considered by the Hearing Officer(s) in determining a sanction(s).
+Disciplinary records related to instances where the respondent has previously been found responsible for Prohibited Conduct are presumed to be relevant by the Hearing Officer(s) to the assignment of a sanction.

-Sanctions that may be imposed under this Policy include, but are not limited to, warning, restriction, work sanctions, educational sanctions, mandated assessments, disciplinary probation, housing contract revocation, disciplinary suspension, and expulsion.
-Sanctions may be issued individually or a combination of sanctions may be imposed.
-In general:
+Possible disciplinary sanctions and remedies for students that may be imposed under this Policy include, but are not limited to, warning, restriction, work sanctions, educational sanctions, mandated assessments, disciplinary probation, housing contract revocation, disciplinary suspension, and expulsion.